MME Calculator

 Morphine Milligram Equivalent (MME) is a standardized way to express opioid dosage across different medications.
 Because opioids vary in potency—oxycodone is roughly 1.5× stronger than morphine, hydromorphone is 4× stronger—comparing raw doses is misleading.
 MME converts everything to a morphine-equivalent scale, allowing meaningful comparison of total opioid burden.

 The concept emerged from the opioid crisis as a tool for risk assessment.
 Research showed that overdose risk increases sharply above certain daily MME thresholds, regardless of which specific opioid a patient takes.
-The CDC adopted MME thresholds in their 2016 Guideline for Prescribing Opioids for Chronic Pain, and most state prescription drug monitoring programs (PDMPs) now track MME as a key risk indicator.
+The CDC 2022 guideline continues to use MME as risk context, where common thresholds are caution points rather than fixed treatment rules, and many prescription monitoring programs (PDMPs) now track MME as a key risk indicator.

 The Basic Formula